 Further investigation shows it to be a Wolf Spider.
 So that’s great then.
 It’s called Lycosa tarantula and comes out at night to hunt for prey.
 They hibernate in the winter (we’re beginning to think winter’s not such a bad time, what with snakes taking some time out too).

 They are venomous but you’d have to keep provoking them.
-Unsurprisingly, our cat Tinkerbell took a shine to it immediately and has been sent to her room.
+Unsurprisingly, one of our cats took a shine to it immediately and has been sent to her room.

 Update: We’ve just checked on it and it’s alive – a gentle prod kicked its legs into action.
 A film of this would seriously freak some people out!